borgar/fx/docs/AST_format.md

 }
 ```

-An identifier for a range or a named.
-The
+An identifier for a range or a name.

 ## Literal